How to Make a Cartoon: A Complete Production Guide

 Keep the story small enough to animate well

-This is the trade-off teams often miss.
-A richer concept can sound better in the brief and still produce a weaker video.
-More scenes can dilute the point.
-More dialogue can flatten the pacing.
-More visual ideas can make the final piece harder to adapt into cutdowns, alternate ratios, or later campaign assets.
+Here is the trade every team seems to relearn the hard way.
+A richer concept sounds better in the brief and often produces a weaker video.
+More scenes dilute the point.
+More dialogue flattens the pacing.
+More visual ideas make the final piece harder to cut down into alternate ratios or later campaign assets.
+Good scripts respect rhythm on the page.
+They leave room for reaction shots, transitions, and the odd second of silence, and they resist saying out loud what the animation could simply show.

 Lock the script before visual production spreads

-- Channel fit: Vertical, square, and widescreen do not support the same staging
+- Channel fit: vertical, square, and widescreen do not support the same staging

-- Read-aloud test: If a line is awkward to say, it will feel awkward on screen
+- Read-aloud test: if a line is awkward to say, it will feel awkward on screen

-- Visual clarity: Each scene should imply what the viewer is looking at
+- Visual clarity: each scene should imply what the viewer is looking at

-Defining the Look Character Design and Visual Style
+Defining the Look: Character Design and Visual Style

 Build a character system the team can actually use